 At the initial planning phase of the project, DIAL was required to procure the Concept Master Plan ("CMP") approval from governmental authorities, including the Airport Authority of India ("AAI") within 180 days from the Effective Date or with in a further additional time period of 90 days.
 Post the expiry of 270 days from the Effective Date, only the Developers can extend such period.
-The Developers have provided such extension initially up to June 30, 2020 as of March 31, 2020 and thereafter on June 26, 2020 further extended up to September 30, 2020.
+The Developers have provided such extension initially up to June 30, 2020 as of March 31, 2020 and thereafter, it has been further extended up to December 31, 2020.
 On the Effective Date as specified in the Development agreements DIAL has received the initial first tranche payment towards RSD amount from the Developers.
 At the time of the execution of the Development agreements, the management of DIAL was of the opinion that the procurement of the CMP was highly probable based on discussions with the authorities.
 Since the Developers provided the necessary extensions and there was no uncertainty on receipt of CMP approval from governmental authorities, DIAL in accordance with recognition and measurement principles of Ind AS 116 "Leases" recognized the lease payments on a straight line basis over the period of the lease and accrued the annual fee payable to AAI for the year ended March 31, 2020.

 Due to global impact of COVID-19, aviation industry has been badly impacted and there is huge negative impact on DIAL's cash inflow from operations as compared to previous years.
 Further, there has been significant delay at governmental authorities end in granting the first stage approval for the CMP, which has also accordingly resulted in non-receipt of ALR, ADC and the second tranche of RSD till date.
-The accrual of any ALR now (without actual receipt of ALR in absence of CMP approval) would have an immediate impact on cash outflows payable including towards annual fee to AAI () which would worsen the cash flow position.
+The accrual of any ALR now (without actual receipt of ALR in absence of CMP approval) would have an immediate impact on cash outflows payable including towards annual fee to AAI which would worsen the cash flow position.
 Considering these facts emerging from April 2020 onwards DIAL management has decided not to accrue ALR effective from April 01, 2020 till receipt of CMP approval from governmental authorities.
 Accordingly, other operating income amounting to Rs.
-119.49 crores for the quarter has not been accrued by DIAL.
+120.14 crore and Rs.
+239.63 crore for the quarter and six months period ended September 30, 2020 respectively has not been accrued by DIAL.